outofcoffee/corebot/README.md

 …and both actions will be locked.

+> Tip: There is a special tag set on all actions, named 'all'.
+This means you can do things like `@rundeckbot lock all`.

 ### Built-in actions

 There are a number of built in actions, such as:

-* `@rundeckbot lock {job name}` - lock an action to prevent being accidentally trigger.
+* `@rundeckbot lock {action name or tag}` - lock action(s) to prevent them being triggered accidentally.
-* `@rundeckbot unlock {job name}` - unlock a locked action.
+* `@rundeckbot unlock {action name or tag}` - unlock locked action(s).
-* `@rundeckbot status {job name}` - show status of an action, such as whether it’s locked.
+* `@rundeckbot status {action name or tag}` - show status of action(s).
-* `@rundeckbot enable {job name}` - set the Rundeck execution status for a job - *Note:* this requires the Rundeck ACL to enable the API user to set the execution status of a job.
+* `@rundeckbot enable {action name or tag}` - set the Rundeck execution status for a job - *Note:* this requires the Rundeck ACL to permit the API user to set the execution status of a job.
-* `@rundeckbot disable {job name}` - set the Rundeck execution status for a job - *Note:* this requires the Rundeck ACL to enable the API user to set the execution status of a job.
+* `@rundeckbot disable {action name or tag}` - set the Rundeck execution status for a job - *Note:* this requires the Rundeck ACL to permit the API user to set the execution status of a job.

 ## More info